-Assistant Professor of Music Performance at Ball State University, Andrew Mitchell has appeared as a soloist and clinician throughout the United States and Europe.
-In his native Michigan, Dr. Mitchell has performed with the Detroit Symphony Orchestra, the Detroit Chamber Winds and Strings, the Michigan Opera Theatre Orchestra, the Motor City Brass Quintet, and the Brass Band of Battle Creek.
-He is Principal Trombone of the Saginaw Bay Symphony Orchestra, the Midland Symphony Orchestra (MI), and the Muncie Symphony Orchestra (IN), previously holding positions in the Sinfonia Gulf Coast (FL), and the Civic Orchestra of Chicago.
-He has taught at Florida State University, and the University of Michigan, where he earned the Doctor of Musical Arts degree.
-His principal teachers were Kenneth Thompkins, Dr. Steve Wolfinbarger, Dr. John Drew, Peter Ellefson, and David Jackson.
+Andrew Mitchell has appeared as a soloist and clinician throughout the United States and Europe.
+He frequently performs with the Detroit Symphony Orchestra and many other ensembles in his native Metro Detroit, including the Detroit Chamber Winds and Strings, the Michigan Opera Theatre Orchestra, and the Motor City Brass Quintet.
+He is Principal Trombone of the Saginaw Bay Symphony Orchestra, and the Midland Symphony Orchestra, and has previously held positions in the Sinfonia Gulf Coast (FL), and the Civic Orchestra of Chicago.
+He has also performed with the Brass Band of Battle Creek, and the orchestras of Kalamazoo, Toledo, Tallahassee, Flint, Lansing, and Ann Arbor.
+Summers, he is an Artist-in-Residence at the Bay View Music Festival, as a member of Spectrum Brass.
+He was previously Assistant Professor of Trombone at Ball State University, and has also taught at Florida State University, and the University of Michigan, where he earned the Doctor of Musical Arts degree.

 Trumpeter Scott Thornburg has performed as a soloist and chamber musician around the world.
 Following undergraduate and graduate study at the University of Miami and the Juilliard School, Mr. Thornburg lived in New York City where he was principal trumpet with the New York City Symphony, the Summerfare Opera Orchestra, Philharmonica Virtuosi, the Stamford Symphony, Musica Sacra, and the Hartford Symphony Orchestra.
 He performed at the Caramoor Festival as principal trumpet with the Orchestra of St. Lukes, and toured South America, Europe, and the U.S. with the Orpheus Chamber Orchestra.